Edmond Haxhinasto

-Edmond Haxhinasto (born 16 November 1966) is an Albanian politician who was Deputy Prime Minister of Albania from 2011 to 2013.
+Edmond Haxhinasto (born 16 November 1966) is an Albanian politician.
+He was Deputy Prime Minister of Albania from 2011 to 2013.

 Early life and education

 Edmond Haxhinasto was born in Tirana on 16 November 1966.
 Haxhinasto graduated from the University of Tirana, Faculty of History and Philology, English Chair in 1989 with a Diploma in English.
 His postgraduate education includes a Master of Business Administration from the International Executive Center, Brdo, Slovenia in 1996.
 In 2000, he completed a Master of Public Policy from the Woodrow Wilson School of Public and International Affairs at Princeton University.

 Career

-After a brief engagement in educational and national youth organizations, worked as Head of Foreign Relations at the Parliament of the Republic of Albania from September 1991 to July 1992.
+After a brief engagement in educational and national youth organizations, he worked as Head of Foreign Relations at the Parliament of the Republic of Albania from September 1991 to July 1992.
 From 1993 to 1997 was engaged in the private sector.
-From August 1997- July 1999 served at the Office of the Prime Minister as Head of Coordination Department.
+From August 1997-July 1999 served at the Office of the Prime Minister as Head of Coordination Department.
 He was also Government Representative for the Emergency Management Group set up to manage the situation of Kosovan refugees in Albania.
 In 1998, was Chair of the Anti-Corruption Monitoring Group in charge of monitoring the implementation of the Government’s plan to combat corruption in Albania.